-- (v) the issuance of shares of Common Stock for a consideration per share which is less than the Current Market Value per share of Common Stock; and - (vi) the issuance of securities convertible into or exercisable or exchangeable for Common Stock for a conversion, exercise or exchange price per share which is less than the Current Market Value per share of Common Stock
+- (v) the issuance of shares of Common Stock for a consideration per share which is less than the Current Market Value per share of Common Stock; and - (vi) the issuance of securities convertible into or exercisable or exchangeable for Common Stock for a conversion, exercise or exchange price per share which is less than the current market value per share of Common Stock

-The events described in clauses (v) and (vi) above are subject to certain exceptions described in the Warrant Agreement, including, without limitation, certain bona fide public offerings and private placements and certain issuances of Common Stock pursuant to employee stock incentive plans.
+The events described in clauses (i) and (vi) above are subject to certain exceptions described in the Warrant Agreement, including, without limitation, certain bona fide public offerings and private placements and certain issuances of Common Stock pursuant to employee stock incentive plans.

-No adjustment in the Exercise Price will be required unless and until such adjustment would result, either by itself or with other adjustments not previously made, in an increase or decrease of at least 1% in the Exercise Price or the number of shares of Common Stock issuable upon exercise of Warrants immediately prior to the making of such adjustment; provided, however, that any adjustment that is not made as a result of this paragraph will be carried forward and taken into account in any subsequent adjustment.
+No adjustment in the Exercise Price will be required unless such adjustment would result in an increase or decrease of at least 1% in the Exercise Price; provided, however, that any adjustment that is not made as a result of this paragraph will be carried forward and taken into account in any subsequent adjustment.
 In addition, the Company may at any time reduce the Exercise Price (but not to an amount that is less than the par value of the Common Stock) for any period of time (but not less than 20 business days) as deemed appropriate by the Board of Directors of the Company.

 In case of certain consolidations or mergers of the Company, or the sale of all or substantially all of the assets of the Company to another Person, each Warrant will thereafter be exercisable for the right to receive the kind and amount of shares of stock or other securities or property to which such holder would have been entitled as a result of such consolidation, merger or sale had the Warrants been exercised immediately prior thereto.
-However, if (i) the Company consolidates, merges or sells all or substantially all of its assets to another person and, in connection therewith, the consideration payable to the holders of Common Stock in exchange for their shares is payable solely in cash or (ii) there is a dissolution, liquidation or winding-up of the Company, then the holders of the Warrants will be entitled to receive distributions on an equal basis with the holders of Common Stock or other securities issuable upon exercise of the Warrants, as if the Warrants had been exercised immediately prior to such event, less the Exercise Price.
+However, if (i) the Company consolidates, merges or sells all or substantially all of its assets to another person and, in connection therewith, the consideration payable to the holders of Common Stock in exchange for their shares is payable solely in cash or (ii) there is a dissolution, liquidation or winding-up of the Company, then the holders of the Warrants will be entitled to receive distributions on an equal basis with the holders of Common Stock or other securities issuable upon exercise of the Warrants. as if the Warrants had been exercised immediately prior to such event, less the Exercise Price.
 Upon receipt of such payment, if any, the Warrants will expire and the rights of holders thereof will cease.
 In the case of any such consolidation, merger or sale of assets, the surviving or acquiring person and, in the event of any dissolution, liquidation or winding-up of the Company, the Company must deposit promptly with the Warrant Agent the funds, if any, required to pay the holders of the Warrants.
 After such funds and the surrendered Warrant Certificates are received, the Warrant Agent is required to deliver a check in such amount as is appropriate (or, in the case of consideration other than cash, such other consideration as is appropriate) to such Persons as it may be directed in writing by the holders surrendering such Warrants.